AndrewBarba/cs4800/hw6/ps.md

 Unknown, because it would resolve the question of whether P = NP.
 Interval scheduling can be solved in polynomial time so assuming Independent Set ≤P Interval Scheduling then Independent set can be solved in polynomial time and is NP-complete.
 An arbitrary NP-complete problem can be solved in polynomial time if P = NP.
 Thus Independent Set ≤P Interval Scheduling implies P = NP.

 #### Problem 6
+Given a problem X and Y, if Y ≤P X and Y is NP-complete, then X is NP-complete.
+Since Vertex Cover is in NP, we going to try and show: Vertex Cover ≤P Efficient recruiting.
+To do this, let's assume we have a black box algorithm that solves Efficient recruiting.
+Let's mark all applicants as a node on a graph, and all sports as edges off of the nodes that counselors are skilled in.
+If we ask the black box if there is a cover of size |sports| it will return true, since we know every sport is covered by at least 1 applicant.